genomicepidemiology/resfinder/README.md

   -db_point DB_PATH_POINT, --db_path_point DB_PATH_POINT
                         Path to the databases for PointFinder

-# Run tests
+# Run tests with the options you need to set.
+For example:
-python3 tests/functional_tests.py
+python3 tests/functional_tests.py -k /path/to/some/dir/kma/kma

 # Output from successful tests
 ....